How to Handle Diminishing Value Claims in Texas

 Wondering if you can file a diminished value car accident claim in Texas?
 The short answer is yes.
 Texas is a diminished value state.
-Here’s what you need to know about how to file a diminished value claim in Texas, how to qualify, and the statute of limitations.
+Here’s what you need to know about how to make and file a diminished value claim in Texas, how to qualify, and the statute of limitations.

 According to Texas diminished value laws, the statute of limitations on diminishing value claims in Texas is two years, and Texas has uninsured motorist coverage for diminished value.
 You can’t submit a loss of value claim if you were the at-fault party in a car accident or if the car damage was caused by something other than a collision.
 You also must prove that your vehicle lost value.